rpeszek/my-blogs/posts/2021-07-10-polysemy-arrows.markdown

 This ended up being much more minimalist, we get arrows for free from using `SemArr r a b`.

 What is reallly needed is ability to pre-compose mapped functions before the lifted effect.
-This free construction needs to be compatible with the _Contravariant Functor_ and there should be flexibility of how it is done.
+This free construction needs to be compatible with the _Contravariant Functor_ and there should be some flexibility of how it is done.

-## Arrow Effects
+## Creating Arrow Effects

 Here is the whole program that uses Arrow-like effect algebra, arrow instruction primitives, and arrow DSL program: